awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting.md

 # Troubleshooting Cisco IOS Customer Gateway Connectivity<a name="Cisco_Troubleshooting"></a>

-When you troubleshoot the connectivity of a Cisco customer gateway you need to consider four things: IKE, IPsec, tunnel, and BGP\.
-You can troubleshoot these areas any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.
+When you troubleshoot the connectivity of a Cisco customer gateway, consider four things: IKE, IPsec, tunnel, and BGP\.
+You can troubleshoot these areas in any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.

 ## IKE<a name="IKE"></a>